-In this section, we introduce the class of freeze-in models that will serve as illustrative examples to study the impact of a more accurate treatment of finite-temperature effects.
-Furthermore, we will sketch the calculation of the relic density for freeze-in DM in the well-established semi-classical Boltzmann approach.
+In this section we introduce the class of freeze-in models for which we will study the impact of a more accurate treatment of finite-temperature effects.
+Furthermore, we will sketch the calculation of the relic density for freeze-in DM in the well-established semiclassical Boltzmann approach.